-We will contact you as soon as we receive your background check results and have verified all your references.
-If everything comes back positive, we are happy to approve your nanny profile to be listed on our site.
+We will contact you as soon as we receive your background check results and have verified your CPR/First Aid.
+If everything comes back positive, we are happy to approve you to be listed on our site.

 Ready to get started?
 Click here to Sign Up And Get A Free 3 Month Membership.

 Are you wondering if you made the right decision?
 One of the key elements is to trust your gut instinct.
 If you had a great interview, received outstanding references from her former employers and had a great trial run, then you probably made the right decision.
 Also, don’t forget to make sure the nanny […]

 When parents are looking for quality child care, often times the question arises; What is the difference between a nanny and a babysitter?
 A babysitter is someone that just comes on occasion usually for a date night here and there.
 You may use the same babysitter every time or have a list of different babysitters […]